towersvault/shinpokered/README.md

   - pikachu and kadabra have their catch rates adjusted to yellow version
   - Give haunter/machoke/kadabra/graveler an evo by level option (level 45 to 48)
   - Butterfree and Beedrill have their prior evolutions' moves added to their level-0 move list
+  - Clefable and Wigglytuff get some moves back via level-up
+  - Diglett & Dugtrio can learn cut like in yellow version

+- A regular New Game will default the battle style to SET
+- Yes/No prompt for flute use has been added to blocking snorlax
 - Game corner prize costs re-balanced
 - Slightly increased slot odds
 - Slot machine coin counter runs twice as fast